eniallator/Mapping-Embed-Configurations/README.md

 ### Title And Blurb

-These can be anything you like, where the title will appear at the top of the embed, and then the blurb appearing right below the title.
+These are optional and can be anything you like, where the title will appear at the top of the embed, and then the blurb appearing right below the title.
 The blurb can also use [Markdown][markdown] for rich text formatting.

 ### Latitude, Longitude, And Short Description